 Understanding the Different Types of Bass Fishing Lures

-Ideally, you are trying to mimic the local baitfish in the area by selecting the right lure AND using the correct presentation.
-All this has to factor in water temperature, clarity, weather, baitfish movement, season, etc. So, let’s explore the various types of bass fishing lures and give you a comprehensive understanding of their characteristics.
+Ideally, you are trying to mimic the local baitfish in the area.
+All this has to factor in water temperatures, clarity, weather, baitfish movement, season, etc. So, let’s explore the various types of lures and give you a comprehensive understanding of their characteristics.

 Crankbaits